JLTRY/php-garmin-connect/README.md

     'consumer_key' => "xxxx",
     'consumer_secret' => "xxxx",
     'tokenstore' => "<directory>"
+The first one are used for getting credentials oauth1 steps and oauth2 steps for access to Garmin API.
+They can be retrieved directly to Garmin https://www.garmin.com/en-US/forms/GarminConnectDeveloperAccess/, or you can used the one from garth project.
-The first one are used for getting credentials oauth1 steps and oauth2 steps for access to Garmin API The third one is used to store oauth1 and oauth2 token and bearer We added also traces so after unzipping the code source the command line must be launched
+The third one is used to store oauth1 and oauth2 token and bearer We added also traces so after unzipping the code source the command line must be launched
 ```composer update ```